 Bank Security Tools

 Using the tools that your bank has available is another way to help protect your identity.
 Utilizing online banking and setting limits and alerts on cards helps you spot fraudulent transactions quickly.
 Developing the habit of frequently review recent account activity can help you spot fraud before it’s too late.
 Notify your bank immediately if you suspect that your identity has been stolen.

 While using credit freezes may add a few extra steps to protecting your information, it’s better than the alternative – cleaning up your credit after your identity has been stolen.
 In this case, prevention is better than cure.

-- Monitor you existing credit card and bank accounts for transactions you don’t recognize
+- Regularly monitoring your existing credit card and bank accounts for transactions you don’t recognize.

 Follow us on social media for more fraud prevention content.